-This recipe is both a dessert and a natural cold and cough remedy.
-Talk about tasty medicine, you guys.
+This recipe is both a dessert and a natural cold and cough home remedy.

-If you’ve never heard of Besan ka Sheera, it’s a sweet Indian drink made with ghee, chickpea flour (also known as besan), milk of your choice, sugar and spices.
-It’s a drink that’s often given to young kids and adults when they’re feeling under the weather.
-You’re supposed to drink it at night, before bed – and it’s supposed to be served hot.
+If you’ve never heard of besan ka sheera, it’s a sweet Indian drink made with ghee, besan (Indian chickpea flour), milk of your choice, sugar, and spices.
+It’s a drink that’s often given to young kids and adults when they feel under the weather.
+You’re supposed to drink it at night before bed – and it’s supposed to be served hot.
 Please know – I’m in no way a doctor – these are just things that I’ve been taught by my parents who were taught by their parents.

 I have to ask.
-Did you pause for a second when I told you there was chickpea flour in this drink?
+Did you pause for a second when I told you there was Indian chickpea flour in this drink?
 I know that sounds like a strange ingredient to use in a dessert, but it’s actually very common when it comes to Indian sweets.
-When you roast chickpea flour, especially in ghee, it gives the flour a delicious, nutty flavor which works extremely well in desserts.
-In fact, some of my favorite Indian sweets are made with this type of flour (if you want to see more chickpea flour desserts, leave a comment to let me know and if there’s enough interest, I’ll add them to the blog)!
+When you roast chickpea flour, especially in ghee, it gives the flour a delicious, nutty flavor that works extremely well in desserts.
+In fact, some of my favorite Indian sweets are made with this type of flour.

-Chickpea flour actually does something really cool to this drink.
+Besan flour actually does something really cool to this drink.
 It helps thicken it, a lot.
-When you pour milk into the pot, the chickpea flour absorbs a lot of it – so you can make this drink as thick or as thin as you’d like by adjusting the amount of liquid that you add to it.
+When you pour milk into the pot, the besan absorbs a lot of it – so you can make this drink as thick or as thin as you’d like by adjusting the amount of liquid that you add to it.
 I personally like mine to be on the liquidy side but again, adjust the consistency to your preference.

-Cold season has hit our little family hard.
-First my husband got sick.
-Then my poor little baby got his first cold.
+The cold season has hit our little family hard.
+First, my husband got sick.
+Then, my poor baby, Tony, got his first cold.
 I’ve been feeling sick for about a week now, but I’m pretty sure I’ve somehow willed myself to be okay so that I can take care of my boys.
-Now that they’re better though, I’m losing to the cold – losing bad.
-Before I resort to the medicine cabinet though, I prefer to first try natural remedies.
-There are several things I like to do: drink this besan ka sheera, drink turmeric milk or eat golden milk gummies.
+Now that they’re better, I’m losing to the cold – losing badly.
+I will eventually resort to the medicine cabinet, but I first try home remedies at the onset of a cold.
+There are several things I like to do: drink this besan ka sheera, drink turmeric milk, or eat golden milk gummies.

-I’m not sure if this is true or not, but it’s said that the benefits of besan ka sheera can help even a nursing baby.
-I have no idea if this drink helped my son get better or if the cold just ran its course.
-But I have to tell you – I felt so helpless while my little babe was sick and drinking this drink made ME feel better.
+Now I’m not sure if this is true or not, but the rumor is that the benefits of besan ka sheera can help a nursing baby.
+I have no idea if this drink helped my son get better or if the cold just ran its course (probably the latter).
+But I have to tell you – I felt so helpless while my little guy was sick, and drinking this drink made ME feel better.
 Like I was doing something to help.

 I’m pretty sure that this is by far the best cold “medicine” you’ll ever have.
 The great thing about this recipe is that even if it doesn’t help you feel better, it still tastes delicious.
 You can top it with cashews cooked in a bit of ghee to make it more dessert-like.